towalink/doc/content/command_reference.rst

 Parameters:

-   <sitename>: Name of the Site that shall be added
+   <sitename>: name of the Site that shall be added

 Example: